 Here’s an example of an auto follow-up sequence you could set up to greatly increase your response rate:

 Not only is it frustrating, it’s actually really detrimental to your productivity.
-It takes the average worker 23 minutes and 15 seconds to get back on task after a distraction.
+According to Inc., it takes the average worker 25 minutes and 15 seconds to get back on task after a distraction.

 Here’s how it’s done:

 Say I’m in the middle of writing my latest blog post, and I get this email from Free People about a top they brought back in stock.
 I really want to check this out, but I know better – if I click the email, there’s a good chance I’ll get distracted shopping online for far too long, and I’ve got stuff to do!
 So I simply click the snooze icon to the left of the email, snooze it until later today, and then the email will reappear at 6:00 pm.
 I could also pick an exact date and time if it was a more sensitive email.

 OR, if I’m really tempted to get distracted by a group of emails, I can just as easily select multiple emails and select Snooze above and snooze them all at the same time.

 Nice try Sephora, Apple and Kate Spade, but I’ve got a blog post to write!